Siak Regency

 Previously the area was part of the Sultanate of Siak Sri Indrapura.
 At the beginning of the independence of Indonesia, Sultan Syarif Kasim II, the Sultanate of Siak was the last state to join the Republic of Indonesia.
-Later this region was formed into an area under the Siak Kewedanan Bengkalis which later changed its status to the Regency of Siak.
-In 1999 under Law No. 53 of 1999, Siak Sri Indrapura was declared the capital of Siak Regency.
+Later this region was included in an area under the Siak Kewedanan Bengkalis.
+On 4 October 1999 under Law No. 53 of 1999, a Siak Regency was established from what had previously been the southern districts of Bengkalis Regency, and Siak Sri Indrapura was declared the administrative capital of Siak Regency.

 Administrative districts

-Siak Regency is divided into fourteen administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, and the number of villages (rural desa and urban kelurahan) in each district.
+Siak Regency is divided into fourteen administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 122 rural desa and 9 urban kelurahan), and its post code.

+Notes: (a) includes the kelurahan of Minas Jaya. (b) includes 3 kelurahan - Kandis Kota (with 14,087 inhabitants as at mid 2023), Simpang Belutu (with 9,036 inhabitants) and Telaga Sam Sam (with 8,958 inhabitants). (c) includes 2 kelurahan - Kampung Dalam (with 8,074 inhabitants in mid 2023) and Kampung Rempak (with 8,772 inhabitants in mid 2023). (d) includes the kelurahan of Perawang.
+In this district, Perawang kelurahan had 36,066 inhabitants as at mid 2023, while the neighbouring desa of Perawang Barat had 32,960 inhabitants and Tualang desa had 18,569 inhabitants. (e) includes the kelurahan of Sungai Mempura (with 4,110 inhabitants as at mid 2023). (f) includes the kelurahan of Sungai Apit.

 Transportation

 Water

 From Pekanbaru, Siak can be reached by river from Pekanbaru's Port, There is usually a boat that operates every 4-5 times a week with a travel time of around 2–4 hours.
-In addition to Pekanbaru, this port also serves other destinations including Bengkalis, Selat Panjang, and Batam (via Buton Bengkalis).
+In addition to Pekanbaru itself, this port also serves other destinations including Bengkalis, Selat Panjang, and Batam (via Buton Bengkalis).